Meeball/basket/README.md

 * If the initial hand is *Blackjack*, the game will go to settlement automatically.

-* Count current hand total value for the player.
+* Display the total value of current hand for the player.

+* Add double hitting option to the game.

 * The player can change his bet before the next hand begins.